My Chef's Apron

 • Preheat the oven to 350 degrees F (or 175 °C) and cover the bottom of a large baking sheet with parchment paper.

-• Spread the nuts evenly over the baking sheet.
+• Spread the peanuts evenly over the baking sheet in one single layer.

 • Transfer the baking sheet to the oven.

-• Bake for 10 minutes or until nuts are slightly browned, and the herbs are dried.
+• Bake for 15 to 20 minutes or until nuts are slightly browned, and the herbs are dried.
 Keep an eye on the nuts to ensure that they don't burn.
 Take them out earlier if needed.

 • Remove from the oven and let them sit for a minute.

-• Crumble the dried Rosemary leaves with your hands into bits and measure out about 1 heaping tablespoon—store any leftovers in a small jar to flavor other dishes.
+• Crumble the dried rosemary leaves with your hands into bits and measure out about 1 tablespoon—store any leftovers in a small jar to flavor other dishes.

 • While still warm, transfer the nuts and the tablespoon of crumbled rosemary leaves to a high-speed blender or food processor.

 • Blend until creamy.
 With a high-speed blender like a Vitamix, this will only take a few minutes.
-You have to use the temper to push the nuts into the blades.
+You must use the tamper tool to push the nuts into the blades.
 Be a bit more patient with a food processor because it will take a lot longer.
 It will go from clumps to a bigger ball—keep scraping the sides and blending until very creamy; reserve in the blender or food processor.

-• Then add the rest of the coconut oil.
+• While still hot, add the rest of the ingredients to the blender.

 Notes